Please, Please, Do Not Feed Your Neighbour’s Pets without their knowledge and consent.

 To help reduce this problem we have some partial solutions.

-For Cats: We have just returned from a vet conference overseas where the above cat collars are popular.They may help some owners and if so, we have for FREE up to Five collars to give away in May 2017.img_20170514_125519Just drop into the clinic (after 10am Monday) and collect one.
+For Cats: We have just returned from a vet conference overseas where the above cat collars are popular.They may help some owners and if so, we have for FREE up to Five collars to give away in May 2017.Just drop into the clinic (after 10am Monday) and collect one.
 A limit of one per household.

 The collars are also handy to put on your indoor cat when you have visitors.
 The collar is a polite visual reminder not to feed the cat.